Rye Language

 Thank you for visiting this site and reading to the end.
 If you see any potential here, don't be a stranger, join, star or subscribe us on github, reddit, youtube, ... or just send me an email!

 Especially github is usually updated every few days!
-If you want to contribute in any way, even better, there are always open tasks to complete, from docs, tests, to Go coding.
+If you want to contribute in any way, even better, there are always open tasks to complete, from docs, tests, examples, to Go coding.